nathanielcrosby/sunimage2stl/README.md

 I created this while interning at the Harvard-Smithsonian Center for Astrophysics.
 It is intended to create hemispherical 3D prints of the whole sun and flat 3D prints of specific features of the sun (ex. solar flares).
 These are to be used for educational purposes, specifically for the visually impaired.
-Currently, the full Sun Model is exclusively for XRT data while the partial sun model is for any png file.
+Currently, the full Sun Model is exclusively for XRT data while the partial sun model is for any .png file.

 ## Getting Started
  ### Prerequisites